breyman/com-randomarvel/README.md

 ## Data

-The data was manually collected and is currently stored locally in a project JSON file.
+The data was drawn from a disneydata.io API, also maintained by Brian.

 ## Workflows